Kimchi—a spicy, fermented cabbage dish—has been a staple in

 add more.
 Cover with a weighted plate to keep everything well-submerged.
 Set

-Combine fish sauce, Siracha, ginger, garlic, shrimp paste, and
+In a small bowl, whisk together fish sauce, ginger, garlic, chilies, shrimp paste, and

-Remove cabbage from its bowl, rinse very, very well, squeeze out moisture, and strain.
+Remove cabbage from its bowl, save the brine liquid, then rinse cabbage very, very well, gently squeeze out moisture, and strain or put through a salad spinner.

-Combine cabbage, chili mixture, carrot, scallions, and cilantro.
+Combine cabbage, fish sauce/chili mixture, carrot and scallions.
 Mix

 well.
 As mentioned above, this is the point at which you can eat the kimchi

 raw.
-But if you want the fermented variety, pack the mixture into pint or quart
+But if you want the fermented variety, pack the mixture tightly into pint or quart

 mason jars (don’t use metal containers, as the kimchi will react with it and it

-will stain plastic Tupperware after a few days).
+will stain plastic Tupperware after a few days) and fill remainng space in the jar with leftover brine.
 Firmly seal the lids and store

-in a cool dark place for 48 hours, flipping the jars upside down after the
+in a cool dark place for ~48 hours or until you reach desired flavor, flipping the jars upside down after the

 first day.
 After that, move the kimchi to the refrigerator.
 Anytime after going